 3. Sweet Martha’s Cookies

 In 2017, Martha Rossini Olson sold over $4.23 million dollars of cookies, making her the number one food vendor when it comes to gross sales.
-They’re made right on the Fairgrounds and it’s tradition for Fairgoers to buy a bucket (they were $17 in 2018) and take them home.
+They’re made right on the Fairgrounds.
+Buying a bucket (they were $17 in 2018) and taking them home is a tradition for many Fairgoers.

-Heads up: they fill the bucket way beyond the lid, so get ready to eat a bunch of cookies before you can close the lid.
+Heads up: they fill the bucket way beyond the lid, so get ready to eat a bunch of cookies before you can close it.
 When you’re at the Fair, look down on the ground — chances are high you’ll see a smooshed cookie that fell out of the bucket.

 When I surveyed Fairgoers, Sweet Martha’s cookies were one of the most popular classic foods.
 However, when I asked Fairgoers what the most overrated State Fair food is, cookies “won” by an overwhelming number of comments.
-I’m with them — the cookies are a bit overrated.
-Instead, give deep-fried cookie dough a shot.
-That’s located at Sonny’s in the Food Building.
+I’m with them — the cookies are overrated.
+Instead, give deep-fried cookie dough a go.
+It’s one of my top 10 foods going into the 2019 State Fair.
+You will those at Sonny’s in the Food Building.

 4. Cheese Curds